 This interview is taken from an episode of the Spend Culture Stories podcast.
-In this episode, Lisa Rangel, executive resume writer at Chameleon Resumes, job search expert and executive recruiter extraordinaire shares the secrets behind a well-written resume for a C-level finance hire, as well as key considerations to ace your interview as a new CFO.
+In this episode, Lisa Rangel, executive resume writer at Chameleon Resumes, job search expert and executive recruiter extraordinaire shares the secrets behind a well-written resume for a CFO role, as well as key considerations to ace your interview as a new CFO.

 Your company culture might attract talent, but your Spend Culture will make or break your company.

 Spend Culture Stories is a podcast that helps finance leaders learn the tactics, strategies, and processes to build a proactive Spend Culture.